Kings Point, New York: United States Congress

-Kings Point is located in New York's 3rd congressional district, which as of March 2023 is represented in the United States Congress by George Santos (R).
+Kings Point is in New York's 3rd congressional district, which as of 2025 is represented in the United States Congress by Tom Suozzi.

 United States Senate

-Like the rest of New York, Kings Point is represented in the United States Senate by Charles Schumer (D) and Kirsten Gillibrand (D).
+Like the rest of New York, Kings Point is represented in the United States Senate by Chuck Schumer and Kirsten Gillibrand.

 Politics

-In the 2016 U.S. presidential election, the majority of Kings Point voters voted for Donald Trump (R).
+In the 2024 U.S. presidential election, the majority of Kings Point voters voted for Donald J. Trump.

 Parks and recreation

-Kings Point is located entirely within the boundaries of (and is thus served by) the Great Neck Park District.
-The special district operates two parks which are located entirely within Kings Point: Kings Point Park and Steppingstone Park and Marina.
-Additionally, the park district's Parkwood Pool and Sports Complex is partially located within the village, on its border with the Incorporated Village of Great Neck.
+Kings Point is entirely within the boundaries of (and is thus served by) the Great Neck Park District.
+The special district operates two parks entirely within Kings Point: Kings Point Park and Steppingstone Park and Marina.
+The park district's Parkwood Pool and Sports Complex is also partially within the village, on its border with the Incorporated Village of Great Neck.

-Other recreational facilities within the village include the Broadlawn Harbour Yacht Club, the Kennilworth Pool Club, and the Shelter Bay Yacht Club – all of which are privately-owned.
+Other recreational facilities in the village include the Broadlawn Harbour Yacht Club, the Kennilworth Pool Club, and the Shelter Bay Yacht Club, all of which are privately owned.

 Education

 School district

-Kings Point is located entirely within the boundaries of (and is thus served by) the Great Neck Union Free School District.
-As such, all children who reside within the village and attend public schools go to Great Neck's schools.
+Kings Point is entirely within the boundaries of (and thus served by) the Great Neck Union Free School District.
+As such, all children who reside in the village and attend public schools go to Great Neck's schools.

-Additionally, John F. Kennedy Elementary School is located within the village, and Great Neck North Middle School is located on Kings Point's border with the Incorporated Village of Great Neck.
+John F. Kennedy Elementary School is also in the village, and Great Neck North Middle School is on Kings Point's border with the Incorporated Village of Great Neck.

 Library district

-Kings Point is located wholly within the boundaries of (and is thus served by) the Great Neck Library District.
+Kings Point is wholly within the boundaries of (and thus served by) the Great Neck Library District.

 Higher education

-The United States Merchant Marine Academy is located within the village, along Little Neck Bay.
+The United States Merchant Marine Academy is in the village, along Little Neck Bay.